Some info has been automatically translated. Show original language

 Hut in Motosu

 This is an ECO Satoyama experience-style old Japanese farmhouse for those who want to enjoy nature.
-[Charm of the accommodation] It is a large 80-year-old old house using innocent trees in Satoyama.The tranquil setting of private rentals in a dead-end village is the most appealing.There is a large garden of 350 tsubo in a 200 square meter wooden house.Everything is for you exclusively.It's okay if kids run around or babies cry.You can also enjoy BBQ under the blue sky.The eaves are large, and it is a pleasant environment where you can have a BBQ even if it rains.There is also outdoor gear rental available.Please feel free to contact us.
-[Please] At night, "quiet", which can only hear the sounds of nature, is attractive, but when adults make noise, it will be a nuisance and will be closed.If you do not follow the rules, please refrain from staying.As the number of people increases, complaints are likely to be received, so the limit is set to 8 people, but you can use more than that. [important] We do not allow consecutive nights of 3 people or less during the GW, Obon, and New Year holidays.Please cancel even if your reservation is confirmed.I hope this helps.
+[Charm of the accommodation] It is a large 80-year-old old house using innocent trees in Satoyama.The tranquil setting of private rentals in a dead-end village is the most appealing.There is a large 200 tsubo garden in a large wooden house.Everything is for you exclusively.It's okay if kids run around or babies cry.You can also enjoy BBQ under the blue sky.The eaves are large, and it is a pleasant environment where you can have a BBQ even if it rains.There is also outdoor gear rental available.Please feel free to contact us.
+[Please] At night, "quiet", which can only hear the sounds of nature, is attractive, but when adults make noise, it will be a nuisance and will be closed.If you do not follow the rules, please refrain from staying.If you have a large number of people, it is easy to get a claim, and we have a limit of 8 people, but you can use it more. [important] We do not allow consecutive nights of 3 people or less during the GW, Obon, and New Year holidays.If your reservation is confirmed, please cancel.I hope this helps.
 Minpaku Registration Number M210003559

 Guest favourite